The Purpose of Tools in Magick: Combining Personal Energy with Objects

 Humans are not the only ones composed of energy.
 Plants, animals, stones, and all matter are composed of energy of different vibrations.
 Witches spend years learning and working with the different vibrations inherent within these items.
 Adding them to spells provides more focused energies that combine with personal energy when shifting energies to reach a desired outcome.

-An experienced magickal practitioner can use the energy found within such objects to manipulate the other energies in the same way he or she would use his or her own energy to do so.
+An experienced magickal practitioner can use the energy found within such objects to manipulate the other energies in the same way they would use their own energy to do so.
 This use has various benefits.
 Perhaps the most notable is that by utilizing the energy in other objects, we are not limited by our own energy and reduce the risk of burn out from exhausting our energy in spellcasting.
 We can do more in less time.

 Of course, this method comes with its fair share of ethical questions and concerns.
 Aside from the usual questions about harming others, denying free will, and the like, using energy from other sources is an ethical question all its own.
 Is the use of animal energy a violation?
 Is there an animal rights issue involved?
 Are we depleting the energy of stones and herbs when using their powers?
 The answers to questions like these may vary.
 The most important thing, however, is that you take the time to contemplate them.